ShahjalalShohag/Competitive-Programming-A-Complete-Guideline/README.md

   - [Others](https://codeforces.com/blog/entry/77865)

 ### How to practice a problem efficiently?
+  - First of all, **deeply** understand what the problem asks you to do.
-  - First of all, you should try to solve it by yourself.
+  - Then you should try to solve it by yourself.
   - At the first glance, it may look like you have no idea what that random alien-made problem is asking you to do.
 But take your time.
 Always try to solve the problem using brute force.
 After that try to make your solution more efficient.
   - Ok, so still you have no idea how to solve the problem?
 Try to look at it from a whole new angle.
   - "Keep trying while you have new ideas, then look up the editorial/tutorial after **15+ minutes of being completely stuck**." - Kamil Debowski